rocstory/BookByBook/DesignPatternsHeadFirst/README.md

 * The decorator adds its own behavior before and or after delegating to the object it decorates to do the rest of the job.
 * Decorator classes mirror the type of the components they decorate.
+* The Decorator Pattern provides an altrenative to subclassing for extending behavior.
+* Decorators can result in many small objects in our design, and overuse can be complex.

 ## Chapter 04 - Factory Pattern & Abstract Pattern